 Online storage for digital slides is usually recommended to be connected to the scanner through a dedicated network.
 In a reasonably big lab, a scanner could be used all day to generate up to 500-1000 slides.
 When a 200MB image is scanned every minute, then the storage subsystem of the DPS should be able to store at least as fast.
 Therefore, the sustained network usage will be 30 Mbps.
 The hospital will need to dedicate at least 50 Mbps capacity for this ingestion.
 To be conservative, the hospital would need to plan for sustained ingestion of 40X scans which would require up to 175Mbps.
-A dedicated GB full duplex connection between the scanner and the DPS online archive would ensure high ingestion performance.
+A dedicated Gbps full duplex connection between the scanner and the DPS online archive would ensure high ingestion performance.

 The performance requirements from the DPS for the storage platform are very nominal.
 Dense capacity is critical so that large amounts of data can be stored in a smaller and lower-cost footprint.
-Storage vendors offer 1TB or 2TB SATA disk drives in their storage systems.
+Storage vendors currently (2011) offer 1TB or 2TB SATA disk drives in their storage systems, but also other technologies are being used like Fibre Channel and iSCSI.
 In order to ensure that the data is stored in a redundant manner, best practices suggest that the disk storage is configured in RAID 6 with 1 hot spare disk.
 This ensures that up to three disk failures can occur without affecting data integrity; however it does reduce the available capacity on the disk for image storage.
 If the image size is 200MB, then one TB of disk storage holds about 3500 digital slides when configured in RAID 6.
 Random read I/O performance of the storage platform should be able to support image streaming although this is not observed to be a limitation in high performance storage solutions.